-We will also teach PSHE through class and whole school assemblies, the promotion of our learning values, Philosophy 4 Children, through visits and visitors and through the expectations of behaviour promoted by adults in the school.
-PSHE is also occasionally taught through enhancement days such as; visits from the Life Bus, E-safety day and buddy days.
+We will also teach PSHE through class and whole school collective reflections, the promotion of our learning values, zones of regualtion, trick box and through visits and visitors and through the expectations of behaviour promoted by adults in the school.
+PSHE is also taught through enhancement days such as; visits from the Life Education team, E-safety day and buddy days.

 PSHE provision at Freegrounds Infant School

 PSHE SCARF Knowledge Organisers for Key Stage 1